d0w/Coding-Assessment-Fall23/README.md

 **Database**
 * MongoDB

+## Run instructions
+- Clone the repo
+- In the backend directory, type `npm install` and `nodemon server`.
+The command-line should say that you are connected to the DB.
+If there is an issue, the Atlas database might have been deactivated, at which point you can create your own MongoDB on Atlas and change the `MONGO_URI` in `backend/server.js` to your own URI.
+- In the frontend directory, type `npm install` and `npm start`

 ## Tips to Help You Get Started ##
 - Fork this repository
 - Clone the forked repository in your IDE